If you’re looking to upgrade your diet with some raw and wholesome plant based goodness check out my top 10 ways to start with raw food.

 4) Raw vegan salads, bowls and sides.

 Bowls have also become a popular salad choice - they look so pretty too.
 Start with greens and top with a mix of chopped and spiralized vegetables, cooked grains, beans, legumes, raw sprouts or micro-greens.
-Maybe add some nuts or seeds for crunch and finally add a dressing.
+Maybe add some nuts or seeds for crunch and finally, add a dressing.

 The main raw vegan dish of the day for me is a huge salad.
-And I’m not talking a few bits of lettuce and tomato.
+And I’m not talking about a few bits of lettuce and tomato.
 I’m talking PROPER salad.

 Add in a beautiful homemade dressing, herbs or spices and you’re off to a fab start.

-Building a really great salad doesn’t take much but, a good one can out perform most cooked meals for me.
+Building a really great salad doesn’t take much but, a good one can outperform most cooked meals for me.

 And you know those big bowls you find shared at parties among friends to pick at?
 Yep.
 I’m talking salads that large.

-A big raw vegan salad needs to be sustaining and there has to be enough to meet your own personal calorific needs for the day.
+A big raw vegan salad needs to be sustaining and there has to be enough to help meet your own personal calorific needs for the day.

 Do you like salad dressings, dips, salsas and sauces?